 Official translations (if any of these documents are not in English/Welsh)

-Proof that you can apply from the country you are in (Only if you are applying in a country you are not a national of)
+Proof that you can apply from the country you are in (Only if you are applying in a country where you are not a citizen)

 This is just a general checklist.
 The documents you provide to support your visa application are very important and must meet certain requirements so please see the section below for more information about each document.

 Please ensure your documents meet the criteria as listed in the Tier 4 application guidance before applying.
 You are aiming to obtain all necessary documents in the right format before you move on to applying for your visa online.
 If you have any worries please contact us for advice.

 Getting a CAS number is a compulsory part of your visa application and it will show the UKVI that we will sponsor you for study at Aston University.